yuexiaofeng/yuexiaofeng.github.io/_posts/2025-01-03-ai-notes-recsys.md

 Then the idea of recommendation would be finding the similarities between users.
 In this case, we knew Alice liked *Inception*, *Interstellar*, and *Oppenheimer*, while Bob liked/disliked quite the contrary.
 Charlie is a new user who hasn't watched as many, but we can easily see he shares more similarity with Alice than Bob.
 Since Alice also liked *Oppenheimer*, the recommender will now suggest *Oppenheimer* to Charlie, predicting that he might also enjoy it.

 That would be the long and short of user-based collaborative filtering.
+Although I would personally like a feature that recommends what I may dislike based on that fact that people who disliked A also disliked B. I mean, a similarity is a similarity, right?
+It could be a desired (and premium) feature for some people!
+Why leave money on the table?

 ### Item-Based Filtering